Modern Slavery and Human Trafficking Statement

 Medela’s Code of Conduct globally contributes to meeting highest ethical and legal standards in development, production, sales, product support and providing services.

 In accordance with the UN Global Compact and OECD Guidelines for Multinational Enterprises, Medela integrates sustainability and corporate responsibility into business.

 Medela strives to conduct business with individuals and organizations that do business in the same manner.
-To support our suppliers in meeting these expectations – and to ensure transparency and declare our efforts in identifying, assessing and managing the risks of modern slavery and human trafficking within our supply chain pursuant to the Modern Slavery Act 2015 – Medela will implement a global Third-Party Compliance Policy beginning of 2019.
-As part of the evaluation process, our suppliers shall complete a compliance self-assessment questionnaire, and are required to comply with our Supplier Code of Conduct, which sets up standards of business conduct and business practices which Medela expect our suppliers to comply with:
+To support our suppliers in meeting these expectations – and to ensure transparency and declare our efforts in identifying, assessing and managing the risks of modern slavery and human trafficking within our supply chain pursuant to the Modern Slavery Act 2015 – Medela will implement a global Third-Party Compliance Policy beginning of 2021 and appropriate trainings are available to all our existing and new staff, which interacts with suppliers.
+As part of Medela's selection process, potential suppliers shall complete a compliance self-assessment questionnaire, and Medela performs a compliance due diligence of our suppliers.
+Further, all our suppliers are required to comply with our Third Party Code of Conduct, which sets up standards of business conduct and business practices which Medela expect its suppliers to comply with:

 - Our suppliers shall adhere to applicable employment law and environmental protection, health and safety legislation and provides general guidelines for our day-to-day supply chain business.

 - Medela supports and respect the internationally recognized Human Rights as stated in the United Nations Global Compact.
 Our Suppliers are expected to also uphold these rights and to treat their employees accordingly.
 We do not accept any violations of these rights and will intervene in the case of adverse events.